FTX founder Sam Bankman-Fried arrested in Bahamas at US request

 “The Bahamas and the United States have a shared interest in holding accountable all individuals associated with FTX who may have betrayed the public trust and broken the law,” Bahamian Prime Minister Philip Davis said in a statement on Monday evening.

-“While the United States is pursuing criminal charges against SBF individually, The Bahamas will continue its own regulatory and criminal investigations into the collapse of FTX, with the continued cooperation of its law enforcement and regulatory partners in the United States and elsewhere,” continued the statement.
+“While the United States is pursuing criminal charges against SBF individually, The Bahamas will continue its own regulatory and criminal investigations into the collapse of FTX, with the continued cooperation of its law enforcement and regulatory partners in the United States and elsewhere.”

 Bahamas Attorney General Ryan Pinder said that the United States was “likely to request his extradition.”

-The arrest came just a day before Mr Bankman-Fried had been set to testify voluntarily before Congress about the failure of his crypto exchange.
+The arrest came just a day before the company’s former CEO had been set to testify voluntarily before Congress about the failure of his crypto exchange.

 Mr Bankman-Fried took to Twitter last week to say that he was “willing to testify” for the House Financial Services Committee on 13 December, but was doing it remotely and not back on US soil.